Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

 Certain economic development programs require a high degree of specialization to capitalize, including:

 "As a result, economic development as a service industry is evolving from economic development planning to economic development financing.
-This specific niche assists private and public entities in understanding not only the financial impacts of economic development but also develops financial incentive strategies in order to negotiate, bargain and compromise (NBC) the best deal," says Botich.
-"It's the application of the Pareto Principle (80/20 Rule or Rule of Sparcity) which produces economic development success, efficiency and the marginal gains necessary to have short-term to long-term impacts on a community's quality of life.
+This specific niche assists private and public entities in understanding not only the financial impacts of economic development but also develops financial incentive strategies in order to negotiate, bargain and compromise (NBC) the best deal," says Dan.
+"It's the application of the Pareto Principle (80/20 Rule or Rule of Sparsity) which produces economic development success, efficiency and the marginal gains necessary to have short-term to long-term impacts on a community's quality of life.
 However, this method and approach requires a high degree of time and cost as well as expertise.

 All projects are not equal.
 Municipalities must be disciplined – and evaluate risk and only partner in projects with reasonable returns on investment.

 “Some communities have become so desperate to have any projects at all they are willing to make deals inadequately supported with private dollars.
-These deals provide insufficient paybacks to justify the level of public participation,” says Larson, an advocate for scrupulous risk assessment.
+These deals provide insufficient paybacks to justify the level of public participation,” says Mike, an advocate for scrupulous risk assessment.

 Without adequate assessment, a project can end up doing more harm than good in the long run.